ralna/ElementSchur/README.md

 # Element Schur complement preconditioners

-This repository contains the code which produces the results for An element-based preconditioner for mixed finite element problems, Tyrone Rees and Michael Wathen, 2020
+This repository contains the code which produces the results for *An element-based preconditioner for mixed finite element problems*, Tyrone Rees and Michael Wathen, 2020

 ## Install instructions

-The only external dependence is Firedrake, which can be installed following the instructions from https://www.firedrakeproject.org/download.html.
-This will install the default settings.
+The only external dependency is Firedrake, which can be installed following the instructions from https://www.firedrakeproject.org/download.html.
 Once Firedrake is installed correctly then this will create a new python environment that needs to be activated.

 To finish the installation, run
 `pip install .`